 Day 12: Grenada, Spain -- Experience firsthand the stuff of Andalusian dreams.
 Birthplace of Pablo Picasso.
 An included tour features the 11th century Alcazaba Palace, residence of Arabian caliphs, the ancient Moorish Gibralfaro Castle, the Renaissance Cathedral and Picasso’s birthplace.

 Day 13: Murcia (Cartenga), Spain -- Uncover the rich history of Cartagena today, brimming with remarkable architecture spanning the ages—from the days of Rome to art nouveau.
 Enjoy an evening stroll down the city’s celebrated Las Ramblas Boulevard.

 Days 14-15: Barcelona, Spain -- Awake in Barcelona, where you will be finishing your journey.
 From here, you can easily spend a few extra days to further explore this city and its world-class culinary delights, or discover other areas of Spain.
 There several other pre and post cruise excursions you may consider as well.

 Click to enlarge map

-Our ship is the brand new Viking Jupiter.
-Expand your horizons on this comfortable, award-winning ship, intimate and thoughtfully created by experienced nautical architects and designers to enrich your interaction with your destination in every way.
+Our ship is the brand new Viking Venus which launches in 2021.
+Expand your horizons on this comfortable ship, intimate and thoughtfully created by experienced nautical architects and designers to enrich your interaction with your destination in every way.
 Only 930 guests.
 Length: 745 feet.
 Beam: 94.5 feet.
 Class: Small ships.
-Year built: 2019.

 What Will It Cost?